neu-se/CS4530-Fall-2022/Assignments/ip1/ip1.md

 GradeScope will provide you with feedback on your submission, but note that it will *not* include any marks that will be assigned after we manually grade your submission for code style (it will show 0 for this until it is graded).
 It may take several minutes for the grading script to complete.

 GradeScope is configured to only provide feedback on at most 5 submissions per-24-hours per-student (submissions that fail to run or receive a grade of 0 are not counted in that limit).
 We strongly encourage you to lint and test your submission on your local development machine, and *not* rely on GradeScope for providing grading feedback - relying on GradeScope is a very slow feedback loop.
+To check for linter errors, run the command `npm run lint` from the terminal.
+The handout contains the same eslint configuration that is used by our grading script.